 If a request is submitted to SGC during the application period, SGC will consider the request and work with the Tribe and the Technical Assistance provider to agree on a Project Area that meets the above goals so that the Applicant can be sure that the Proposal will be eligible.
-If the request is not submitted until the Application deadline, this process will occur during the Post-Award Consultation Process in the event that the Application is selected for an award.
+If the request is not submitted until the Application deadline, this process will occur during the Post-Award Consultation Process if the Application is selected for an award.

-Planning Grants and Project Development Grants 19 10
+Planning Grants and Project Development Grants 🕑 🗩

-Applicants will be required to submit a map of the Project Area that will be the focus of the application's activities.
+Applicants must submit a map of the Project Area that will be the focus of the application's activities.
 There is no maximum area size, but proposed Project Areas should be comprised of a defined community or neighborhood that demonstrates the need for integrated infrastructure and connectivity planning.